I Had No Sugar For 30-Days: 5 Benefits of Cutting Out Sugar

 You might need to unlearn what you’ve considered being healthy meals before — a breakfast of cereal, yogurt, and fruit with a glass of orange juice can contain up to 14 teaspoons of sugar which is double the recommended daily amount of 7 teaspoons per day.

 2. Increased focus and mental clarity

-After about two weeks, I snapped out of my haze and suddenly felt more focused with more mental clarity than I’ve had in a long time.
-I’m guessing I went through a bit of a sugar detox.
+After about two weeks, I snapped out of my haze and suddenly felt more focused with more mental clarity than I had in a long time, which makes me think I went through a bit of a sugar detox.

 3. More energy and no energy slumps